What Kids Are Reading Awards 2017

 And the winner is… Alex Wheatle for Crongton Knights.

 The event was also an opportunity to honour some of the schools using Renaissance Accelerated Reader who have already achieved Master School status in our Certification programme.
-Presented by Erez Tocker, Managing Director of Renaissance International, plaques were awarded to staff from Northumberland Park and Redriff Primary School.
+Presented by Erez Tocker, Managing Director of Renaissance International, plaques were awarded to staff from Duke’s Aldridge Academy (formerly Northumberland Park Community School) and Redriff Primary School.

 You can download the full report and read all the author contributions and school spotlights at www.whatkidsarereading.co.uk.